alvarozarza94/simpsons-coding-challenge/README.md

 The coverage of the unit tests is 100% over the code with 32 unitary tests

+#### Run integration tests

+The integration tests are in a Postman Collection
+For run the tests:

+1. Postman->File->Import file
+2. Choose file Simpsons.postman_collection.json (root repository)
+3. Run this collection (play symbol on the collection)
+4. Choose the number of iterations
+5. See the results

+The microservice must have deployed in localhost:8083

 **Interesting endpoints:**

 `User Interface` : <http://localhost:8083/>